f5devcentral/ansible-role-register_dcd/README.md

 during DCD node registration.
 The CM needs to communicate with the DCD device to register it.
 This credential is required to do that.

+    register_dcd_dcd_server: localhost

+The IP address of the DCD server to register.
+This value is required so that the CM device will know which DCD to register.
+Depending on your method for registering DCD devices, you may want to simply set this to be the ``ansible_host`` variable of the DCD host.

+    register_dcd_dcd_listener: localhost

+The IP address that the DCD will listen for events on.
+By default, this address is the same address that is specified in ``register_dcd_dcd_server``.

+    register_dcd_dcd_services:
+      - access
+      - dos
+      - websafe
+      - ipsec
+      - afm
+      - asm

+List of services that you want activated for the DCD.
+By default, we activate all of the available services.
+You can override this on a group or host-based level depending on the needs of the DCD device.

 ## Dependencies

 * A BIG-IQ that has been onboarded.
 This can be accomplished in a number of ways, including